oar-team/oar/docs/documentation/OAR-DOCUMENTATION-ADMIN.rst

 .. _JOB_RESOURCE_MANAGER_PROPERTY_DB_FIELD:

   - Indicate the name of the database field that contains the cpu number of the node.
-If this option is set then users must use `OARSH`_ instead of ssh to walk on each nodes that they have reserved via oarsub.
+If this option is set then users must use oarsh instead of ssh to walk on each nodes that they have reserved via oarsub.
     ::